By Stan Bachman

 About Stan Bachman

 I was a general contractor and business owner for 25 years before becoming a lawyer.
-That background lends me insight on how to provide legal representation and services for my clients and companies in the construction industry.
-I have an understanding of what it means to be in, and walk in your shoes.
-If you’re currently dealing with a construction payment issue, need help with payment terms in a contract you’re considering, or any other business and construction law need, I’d be happy to assist.
+This is a unique background that brings strong legal representation for my clients and companies in construction law, with an understanding of what it means to be in, and walk in your shoes.
+If you’re currently dealing with a construction defect claim, contact me immediately.
+I look forward to assisting you.